jhellerstein/kvs_zoo/docs/metadata_background_quickstart.md

 ## Next Steps

-- Build a concrete `ReclaimFrontier` consumer/background stage that reacts to the new meta events and coordinates tomb retention.
 - Extend property/integration tests to cover the digest payload contract (JSON schema) and any downstream consumers.
 - Document guidance for downstream systems on decoding digests (e.g. CLI example, metrics hook).